scopagroup/scopaTPL/docs/grads.md

 ### Annual Performance Review (APR)
 * The APR is to be submitted in the 6th and 8th long semester (3rd and 4th year of your PhD)
-* If a student started in Fall, then by the 10th of Jan the APR needs to be completed at the latest.
+* If a student started in Fall, then by the APR needs to be submitted by the end of the year (early December at the latest).
 * Based on this timeline, I suggest the following:
 ** Recruit members of your commitee by November 1 at the latest.
-** Submit your APR by December 1 at the latest.
+** Submit your APR (to the department administration) by December 1 at the latest.
+* The APR needs to be submitted to
+** the Graduate Studies Director (as of 2022: William Fitzgibbon) ** the Graduate Adviser (as of 2022: Neha Valji)

 ### General Reources